jdidcote/sorting-algorithm-visualiser/README.md

 # Sorted

-A tool for visualising sorting algorithms in Python using Django.
+A tool for visualising sorting algorithms in Python using tkinter.

 ## Setup